wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 22. Since there are no outbound NSG rules or UDR hops on the Frontend subnet the response is allowed, and the Internet User receives the web page requested.

 #### (Allowed) Internet RDP to Backend
-1. Server Admin on internet requests RDP session to AppVM01 via SecSvc001.CloudApp.Net:8025, where 8025 is the user assigned port number for the “RDP to AppVM01” firewall rule
+1. Server Admin on internet requests RDP session to AppVM01 via SecSvc001.CloudApp.Net:8025, where 8025 is the user assigned port number for the "RDP to AppVM01" firewall rule
 2. The cloud service passes traffic through the open endpoint on port 8025 to firewall interface on 10.0.0.4:8025
 3. No NSG assigned to Security subnet, so system NSG rules allow traffic to firewall
 4. Firewall begins rule processing: